masonamadeus/D-D-Notes/Delves/Segments/SplendidSharpness.md

 [Back](..\Journal.md)
 # Order of Splendid Sharpness

+The order is made up of both members of the College of Creation (the smiths who make the swords) and the College of Swords (the warriors who use them).

 ### History of Splendid Sharpness

 _There was a time when the Kobold kingdoms were in a state of flux.
 Sorcerer warlords were ruling with an iron fist, spending the lives of our people in a series of self destructive wars battling for supremacy.
 It was a bad time.
 It was a particularly unsettled period in our history._